tkdang97/Cloudy-with-a-Chance-of-Short-RTTs/README.md

 ## Step 3: Run analysis in Jupyter Lab

-You can now run the reproduction step by step in the Jupyter Lab's browser window by running `Figures.ipynb`.
+You can now run the reproduction step by step in the Jupyter Lab's browser window by running `speedchecker-analysis.ipynb`.
+The resulting figures will then be placed in the `Figs/` folder and will be named after the figure identifier used in the paper.